-Not all areas of Africa are affected by the disease, so the first step is to research your intended destination and find out whether or not it is a malarial area.
+Not all areas of Africa are affected by the disease, so the first step is to research your intended destination and find out whether or not malaria is an issue.
 For up-to-date information on malaria risk areas, check out the information listed on the Centers for Disease Control and Prevention website.

 If the area that you're traveling to is a malaria area, make an appointment with your doctor or nearest travel clinic to talk about anti-malaria medication.
-There are several different types of anti-malaria medication available, all of which come in pill form and are prophylactics rather than vaccines.
-Try to see your doctor as far in advance as possible, as most clinics do not keep stocks of malaria prophylactics and may need time to order them specifically for you.
+There are several different types, all of which come in pill form and are prophylactics rather than vaccines.
+Try to see your doctor as far in advance as possible, as most clinics do not keep stocks of malaria prophylactics and may need time to order them for you.

-There are four commonly used anti-malaria medications, each of which are listed below.
-The right one for you depends on a variety of different factors, including your destination, the activities you plan on undertaking there and your personal physical status or condition.
+There are four commonly used anti-malaria prophylactics, all of which are listed below.
+The right one for you depends on a variety of different factors, including your destination, the activities you plan on undertaking there and your physical status or condition.

 Each kind has its benefits, drawbacks and unique set of side effects.
 Young children and pregnant women need to be particularly careful when choosing malaria medication for this reason.
 Ask your doctor to advise you on the prophylactic that will best suit your specific needs.

-Malarone is one of the most expensive anti-malarial drugs, but only needs to be taken a day before entering a malaria area, and for one week after your return home.
-It has very few side effects and is available in pediatric form for children; however, it must be taken daily and is unsafe for pregnant or breastfeeding women.
+- Malarone is one of the most expensive anti-malaria drugs, but only needs to be taken a day before entering a malaria area, and for one week after your return home.
+It has very few side effects and is available in a pediatric form for children; however, it must be taken daily and is unsafe for pregnant or breastfeeding women.

-Chloroquine is only taken weekly (which some travellers find more convenient), and is safe for use during pregnancy.
-However, it has to be taken for several weeks before and after your trip, and may exacerbate certain existing medical conditions.
-In some areas, mosquitoes have become resistant to chloroquine, rendering it useless.
+- Chloroquine is only taken weekly (which some travelers find more convenient) and is safe for use during pregnancy.
+However, it has to be taken for several weeks before and after your trip and may exacerbate certain existing medical conditions.
+In many areas of Africa, mosquitoes have become resistant to chloroquine, rendering it useless.

-Sometimes called Lariam, Mefloquine is taken weekly and is safe for pregnant women.
-It is also relatively affordable, but must be taken two weeks prior to and four weeks after travel.
-Many users complain of bad dreams whilst on Mefloquine, and it is unsafe for those with seizure disorders or psychiatric conditions.
-Some areas may be resistant to Mefloquine.
+- Usually sold under the brand name Lariam, mefloquine is taken weekly and is safe for pregnant women.
+It is also relatively affordable but must be taken two weeks prior to and four weeks after travel.
+Many users complain of bad dreams whilst on mefloquine, and it is unsafe for those with seizure disorders or psychiatric conditions.
+Parasites may be resistant to mefloquine in some areas.

 There are different instructions for each pill.
 Make sure to follow them carefully, taking particular note of how long before your trip you should start taking the medication, and for how long you must continue to take them after your return.